etienne1911/etienne1911.github.io/xiaomi_wifi_repeater_setup.md

 	miio discover --sync

-to get device's IP and token which in my case was reported under IP address 10.10.10.1.
+to get device's IP and token which in my case was reported 10.10.10.1 as the IP address.

-Although this step worked flawlessly on linux, for some reason, on windows I couldn't manage to discover any device.. either using `miio` or `python-miio` `mirobo` tool.
+Although this step worked flawlessly on linux, for some reason on windows, I couldn't manage to discover any device.. either using `miio` or `python-miio` `mirobo` tool.

-Nevertheless I could still manage to do the further steps with windows, using device's IP address retrieved with linux.
+Nevertheless it is still possible to do the further steps with windows, using device's IP address retrieved on linux.

-So if you're on windows and it doesn't work, you can try to skip this step and use 10.10.10.1 as device's IP for next steps.
+So if you're on windows and it doesn't work, you can try to skip this section and use 10.10.10.1 as device's IP for next steps.

 You can check it it works, using:

 	miio inspect 10.10.10.1

-which should return something similar to:
+which should return something like this:

 	INFO  Attempting to inspect 10.10.10.1